aws-amplify/amplify-flutter/infra-gen2/readme.md

 To deploy the infra stack to your personal account simply run:

+`$ npm i`

 `$ dart run tool/deploy_gen2.dart`

-If this is your first deployment, grab a snack, it will a few minutes for each backend to deploy.
+If this is your first deployment, grab a snack, it will be a few minutes for each backend to deploy.

 ## Creating a new backend